Ben-zen-Berg/Guitar-string-simulator-for-pickup-comparison-tests/readme.txt

 The solution:

-Just as an electric motor works like a generator in reverse principle, an electromagnetic pick-up can also be converted into a vibration generator.
+Just as an electric motor works like a generator in reverse principle, an electromagnetic pick-up can also be converted into a magnetic wave generator.
 Conventional guitar pickups can therefore be used to simulate a vibrating string.
 However, in order not to disturb the magnetic field in a test environment, the coils used should not have a permanent magnet in the core.
 Rail humbuckers in